Everybody Talks

 "Everybody Talks" is the lead single from the second studio album, Picture Show, by American rock band Neon Trees.
 It was released on December 20, 2011, in the United States as a digital download on iTunes.
 It soon became a sleeper hit.
-The song made it to No. 6 on the Billboard Hot 100, making this song their highest charting single to date as well as their first Top 10 hit.
+The song made it to No. 6 on the Billboard Hot 100, making it their highest-charting single to date as well as their first Top 10 hit.
 The song was produced by Justin Meldal-Johnsen, engineered by Greg Collins, mixed by Billy Bush, and mastered by Joe LaPorta.

 As of October 2012, the song has sold over 2 million digital downloads.
-It also hit No. 7 on the Alternative Songs chart, their first Top 10 hit after Animal.
+It also hit No. 7 on the Alternative Songs chart, their first Top 10 hit after "Animal".
 It also hit No. 1 on the Adult Pop Songs, their first song to do so.
 In late July 2025, the song hit 1 billion streams on Spotify.
-This is the band's first ever song to join the Spotify Billions Club.
+This is the band's first-ever song to join the Spotify Billions Club.

 "Everybody Talks" was inspired by early 1960s pop music; Tyler Glenn said that "We fell in love with a lot of like Roy Orbison and the Motown music that my dad listens to."
 Glenn later revealed via Twitter, during National Coming Out Day in 2020, that he had written the song while closeted about an ex-girlfriend who had spread rumors that he was gay.

 Reception

 The song has received generally positive reviews from critics.
-PopCrush gave it 4 of 5 stars stating that they would announced November 20, 2011 at the Habits tour In November 2011 it was their song 2011-2014 "people can relate to 'Everybody Talks'."
-About.com said it was, "a song that will work with a very wide audience".
+PopCrush gave it 4 out of 5 stars, stating that "people can relate to 'Everybody Talks'."
+About.com said it was "a song that will work with a very wide audience".